dilshankarunarathne/spring-boot-notes/README.md

 * Java Beans - These are also essentially POJOs.
 But they only contain accessor methods, such as getters and setters.

 * Spring Beans - These are POJOs configured in the application context.
+Anything that Spring manages during the life-cycle of the